 - The Fidelity website can be a bit of a challenge to use.

 - You can’t trade futures, commodities, or crypto.

-- The only US and main island residents can buy it.
+- Only US and main island residents can buy it.

 - There is no live news or data on the website.

-- Broker-assisted trades (trades you request over the phone when you don’t have internet access) can cost you a lot of money.
+- Broker-assisted trades (trades your request over the phone when you don’t have internet access) can cost you a lot of money.

 - High fees for trading with a broker

 Good read: Truebill Review: Can it Really Cut Your Bills Automatically

 As one of the newest and most popular online stock brokers, let’s start with Robinhood.
 Because of its large user base of 31-year-olds, Robinhood has clearly positioned itself as a good option for those looking to invest for the first time, even if it is in small amounts through fractional shares.

 The app and website are simple because of Robinhood’s overall simplicity.
 As a result, Robinhood is an excellent place to start if you want to get into cryptocurrency investing.
 You’ll be able to trade Bitcoin, Ethereum, and other cryptocurrencies on their platform.